Rheumatoid Arthritis and Chikungunya Facts and Similarities

 Chikungunya infections are present in Asia, Europe, and Africa and on islands in the Indian and Pacific Oceans.
 Recently, they have also appeared in North, Central, and South America and in the Caribbean.
-Some health experts suspect that chikungunya will become more common in North America.
+Some health experts suspect that chikungunya will spread through these areas.
 Distinguishing a chikungunya infection from rheumatoid arthritis is therefore very important.

 According to WHO (the World Health Organization), the name "chikungunya" is derived from a word in the Kimakonde language of the Makonde people in Tanzania.
 The name means "to become contorted".
 This phrase refers to the stooped posture that some people assume due to the severe joint pain produced by the viral infection.